Read time 9 minutes

 Use the below syntax:

-You can create a backup of databases from SharePoint 2010 SQL Server by logging into the SQL server box of the SharePoint 2010 farm.
-And then, all you’ve to do is open SQL Server Management Studio and expand databases node.
+To generate a database backup from the SharePoint 2010 SQL Server, you should first access the SQL server instance within the SharePoint 2010 farm.
+Subsequently, proceed to launch SQL Server Management Studio and navigate to the databases section, where you can expand the node.

-Simply execute PowerShell cmdlet: Test-SPContentDatabase cmdlet and scan content databases of the provided web application.
+Simply execute the PowerShell cmdlet: Test-SPContentDatabase cmdlet and scan content databases of the provided web application.

 This syntax will report various issues such as missing features, solution dependencies, orphaned sites, wide lists, etc.

-After mounting the content database to the web application you can easily access site collection in SharePoint 2010 mode.
+After mounting the content database to the web application, you can easily access the site collection in SharePoint 2010 mode.

-The last step in this migration process is upgrading the site collections.
-After migrating from SharePoint 2010 to SharePoint 2013, all migrated site collections will be on SharePoint 2010 with their old look and feel and other functionalities.
-Therefore, you’ve to explicitly migrate all site collections to SharePoint 2013.
-This can be done by Site Collection administrators by clicking on the links available from the upgrade reminder banner.
+The final stage of this migration procedure involves the upgrade of site collections.
+Following the migration from SharePoint 2010 to SharePoint 2013, all the site collections that have been migrated will still be in the SharePoint 2010 state, retaining their original appearance and functionality.
+Consequently, it is necessary to perform a deliberate migration of all site collections to SharePoint 2013.
+Site Collection administrators can accomplish this task by simply clicking on the links provided within the upgrade reminder banner.

-Undoubtedly, upgrades are time-consuming when there is a huge number of site collections present on the particular content database.
-You can easily get the status of the upgrade from the “Upgrade Status” on the central administration page.
+Upgrades are time-consuming when many site collections are on a particular content database.
+You can easily get the upgrade status from the “Upgrade Status” on the central administration page.

 Follow this path: